What is the minimum GPA I must have to apply?

 When will I hear if I am invited to interview?

 Students will be notified via email by the second week of April.
 Please do not call our office to check on the status of your application.
 Make sure to keep an eye on your junk mail as our emails occasionally are filtered out.
-Additionally, we post important updates on our Facebook page.
+Additionally, we post important updates on our Facebook and Instagram pages.

 I was invited to interview, but I have an ACT test that day.
 Can you reschedule my interview?

 Applicants must attend the scheduled interview day to be considered for program selection.
 However, we may be able to schedule an alternative time in the afternoon following your test.
 Please plan accordingly.

 I submitted an eligible application but wasn't selected for an interview.
 I am very qualified for your program.
 Will you reconsider your decision?

 Decision Medicine receives over a hundred applications from well-qualified students.
 We carefully and thoughtfully review all applications before we make any admission decisions.
 However, we are limited in the number of students who are selected for DM each year.
 Please understand that your application was reviewed carefully and that our decision wasn't an easy one to make.
 We are unable to reconsider our enrollment decisions.
 All decisions are final.

 I was accepted into the Class of 2023, but I am on vacation through the second day of the program.
 Can I still participate?